ocaml/opam/README.md

 is listening to.
 If this address is different of `127.0.0.1` you should set the environment variable `LOCALHOST` accordingly.

-You can then open a new terminal window and either run:
+You can then open a new terminal window and run:

 ```
 make tests